Family reception for an elderly and/or disabled person (family friendly)

 - Standard reception contract between the family host and the hostLegifrance

 - For the elderly.fr (loss of autonomy)National Solidarity Fund for Autonomy (CNSA)

 - Urssaf siteUrssaf

-- Be paid for the assistance given to an elderly relativeNational Solidarity Fund for Autonomy (CNSA)
+- Be paid for helping an elderly family memberNational Solidarity Fund for Autonomy (CNSA)